metalbear-co/mirrord.dev/content/docs/overview/faq.md

 ## What frameworks/languages does mirrord support?

-mirrord works by [hooking libc](https://metalbear.co/blog/mirrord-internals-hooking-libc-functions-in-rust-and-fixing-bugs/), so it should work with any language/framework that uses libc.
-For languages such as Go that might skip libc usage in some cases, [we have a custom support in place](https://metalbear.co/blog/hooking-go-from-rust-hitchhikers-guide-to-the-go-laxy/) (by default, should work out of the box).
+mirrord works by [hooking libc](https://metalbear.co/blog/mirrord-internals-hooking-libc-functions-in-rust-and-fixing-bugs/), so it should work with any language/framework that uses libc (vast majority).

+This includes: Rust, Python, Java, Kotlin, Ruby, (most languages use libc).

+mirrord also has specific support for the following languages that don't use libc: [Go](https://metalbear.co/blog/hooking-go-from-rust-hitchhikers-guide-to-the-go-laxy/)

 ## Does mirrord install anything on the cluster?